No Products in the Cart

 How does CBD fit into the endocannabinoid system?
 CBD is a cannabinoid that binds to certain receptors in the endocannabinoid system.
 When that binding occurs, the endocannabinoid system gets to work.
 CBD’s many health benefits are due in part to the fact that the endocannabinoid system regulates so many functions throughout the body.

 Let’s start with the brain.
-“Depression” and “anxiety” top the list for why consumers buy and consume CBD products.
+Help with mood has topped the list for why consumers buy and consume CBD products.
 And seeing the connection between the endocannabinoid system and the “runner’s high,” it makes sense why people have made this connection.

 Spas and wellness businesses aren’t just using CBD for its relaxing benefits.
 CBD skincare products are making its way into the market to reduce acne and provide physical and cosmetic benefits.